UI5/linter/docs/Migration-Limitations.md

 ## Sync to Async API Changes

-The UI5 linter cannot automatically migrate APIs that change from synchronous to asynchronous.
+Currently, UI5 linter cannot automatically migrate APIs that execute synchronously if their replacement would execute asynchronously (i.e. returns a promise).
 This is a general limitation as it would require restructuring the code flow.
 Examples include:

 ### Library Loading